Scarra: Season 1

 Li started playing League of Legends after its official release.
-He started to get attention from Locust which he knew from World of Warcraft.
-He, Rambo, Th3Rat, Naryt, Voyboy and Araragi together created a team to compete in 2010 Newegg Winter Winfest tournament but lost in the tournament.
+He started to get attention from Locust, which he knew from World of Warcraft.
+He, Rambo, Th3Rat, Naryt, Voyboy, and Araragi together created a team to compete in the 2010 Newegg Winter Winfest tournament but lost the tournament.

 Li signed with Team Dignitas prior to the start of the inaugural League of Legends Championship Series season.

-On October 9, 2011, Li and his team defeated Epik Gamer 2–1 in the IGN Proleague Season 3 - Atlantic City.
+On October 9, 2011, Li and his team defeated Epik Gamer 2-1 in the IGN Proleague Season 3 - Atlantic City.

 Li was able to place third in the IEM Season VI - Global Challenge Kyiv but was defeated in the semifinals.

-At the LoLPro.com Curse Invitational in San Francisco, Scarra and Team Dignitas took the grand prize of $20,000.
+At the LoLPro.com Curse Invitational in San Francisco, Scarra and Team Dignitas took home the grand prize of $20,000.

-Li attended IEM Season VI - World Championship in Hanover.
+Li attended the IEM Season VI - World Championship in Hanover.

 Season 2

 While on the way back to the United States, Li attended IGN Proleague Season 4 - Las Vegas on April 6, 2012.
-His team was able to defeat Monomaniac 2-1 and Counter Logic Gaming Prime, 2–1 in the second round.
+His team was able to defeat Monomaniac 2-1 and Counter Logic Gaming Prime 2-1 in the second round.
 Team Dignitas fell short 2–1 against Team SoloMid and were ultimately eliminated by Counter Logic Gaming Prime 2–0.

-On June 6, 2012, Li attended the MLG Pro Circuit - Spring Championship with a newly reformed Dignitas, having Voyboy be replaced by Crumbzz.
+On June 6, 2012, Li attended the MLG Pro Circuit - Spring Championship with a newly reformed Dignitas, having Voyboy replaced by Crumbzz.
 Scarra and Team Dignitas defeated Team Green Forest, Team Dynamic, and Counter Logic Gaming Prime.
 They lost to Team SoloMid, which they encountered Counter Logic Gaming Prime and lost 2–0, taking home third place.

-Li and Team Dignitas participated in 2012 MLG Summer Championship.
-They originally finished second place in the tournament, but would later be disqualified after MLG determined that there was collusion between Dignitas and the first place team, Curse NA.
+Li and Team Dignitas participated in the 2012 MLG Summer Championship.
+They originally finished in second place in the tournament but would later be disqualified after MLG determined that there was collusion between Dignitas and the first-place team, Curse NA.
 At the Season Two North American Regionals, they also finished second, losing to Team SoloMid in the finals.

 Season 3

-Li and his team attended Season 3 League Championship Series.
+Li and his team attended the Season 3 League Championship Series.
 They finished in third place.

-The Season 3 LCS Spring Playoffs took place in April, with Li and his team were sent to the relegation at the Season 3 LCS Summer Promotion.
-Team Dignitas was able to defeat Team Summon 3-1 and ensure their spot in the summer season.
+The Season 3 LCS Spring Playoffs took place in April, and Li and his team were sent to relegation at the Season 3 LCS Summer Promotion.
+Team Dignitas was able to defeat Team Summon 3-1 and secure their spot in the summer season.

 His team also competed in the 2013 MLG Winter Championship.
-They went against Gambit Gaming, but lost 2–0.
+They went against Gambit Gaming but lost 2–0.

 In April 2013, Li was publicly voted as the NA LCS mid-lane All-Star, which allowed him to play for the North America LCS team and compete in All-Star Shanghai 2013.
 They lost against China LPL, 2–0.
-They went on to win against Europe LCS by 2–0.
-After winning against Europe LCS, they went on to play against Korean OGN Champions and lost 2–0.
+They went on to win against the Europe LCS by 2–0.
+After winning against Europe LCS, they went on to play against the Korean OGN Champions and lost 2–0.